informalsystems/hermes/guide/src/advanced/troubleshooting/patch-gaia.md

 In order to test the correct operation during the channel close, perform the steps below.

-- the channel should be in state open-open:
+- The channel should be in state open-open:

-- transfer of 5555 samoleans from `ibc-1` to `ibc-0`.
+- Transfer of 5555 samoleans from `ibc-1` to `ibc-0`.
 This results in a
   Tx to `ibc-1` for a `MsgTransfer` packet.
   Make sure you're not relaying this packet (the relayer should not be running on this path).